FctsFxns/schultzen-web/_works/ObjectsAndDesires.md

 ---
 title: Objects and Desires
 categories: Performance Drawing Sound 2017
-intro: The project compares the meaning of objects imported from Spain and the ones bought by tourist in Marrakech.
+intro: A pre-research project for **El Peso de mis Vecinas**, on the circulation of objects, desire, and value between Spain and Morocco.
 featured_image: /media/images/ObjectsAndDesires2.jpg